top of page

 Her career led her to work as a brand designer for international companies in Shanghai and Korea, where she successfully launched new brands.
 By 2021, she contributed to establishing the No. 1 fashion brand company in China.
 Her work took her to fashion hubs across Japan, Korea, Hong Kong, Shanghai, Paris, Milan, New York, and Los Angeles, where she collaborated on local and high-end designer brands.
 Megumi became the first prominent Japanese casual brand designer to achieve record sales and participate in the Tokyo Girls Collection.

 Later, she moved to Hong Kong to further her studies in branding and launched her own brand, specializing in accessories, jewelry, and textiles.
 With a focus on merchandising, she consistently created industry hits.
 Megumi met her husband through music, perfume formulation, design, and production management.
 After their international marriage, she pursued web design and became proficient in Adobe.
-Through God’s mercy and grace, Megumi was blessed with a child after the age of 40, a miracle she had almost given up on, which brought a renewed perspective to her life.

 Her experience extends to early childhood education in Maryland and teaching Japanese language and culture.
 Megumi believes we are surrounded by future leaders who will grow in character, and she is eager to support their intellectual development through art, design, and foundational learning.
 She aims to help them shape their creations and create a future filled with joy and challenges.